alcardel/Prediction-model/README.md

 # Prediction-model

-The code provided seems to be working with a dataset related to Mars weather data.
-It performs several data cleaning, transformation, and visualization tasks to analyze various aspects of the weather data on Mars.
 Here's a summary of what the code does:

 Data Cleaning and Transformation:
   1. The code loads a dataset containing Mars weather data.